join-monster/join-monster/docs/how-it-works.md

 So [Join Monster](https://github.com/stems/join-monster) needs some additional metadata in order to write the right SQL.
 How does one declare these mappings, and unique keys, and joins, etc.?

-These are declared by decorating the schema definition with some additional keys that [Join Monster](https://github.com/stems/join-monster) will look for.
+These are declared by decorating the schema definition with some additional properties that [Join Monster](https://github.com/stems/join-monster) will look for.
 Below is an example of  mapping the `User` object to an `accounts` table that joins on `posts` for a `Post` object.
 For details see the following **Usage** section.

 ```javascript
 const User = new GraphQLObjectType({